bjornspockeli/elektra/README.md

 ##Task 2: Button Handler
 **Scope:** Use the buttons on the nRF52 and the button handler library(app_button) to start and stop the application timer from Task 1.
 The button handler library is documented on [this](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v12.2.0/group__app__button.html?resultof=%22%62%75%74%74%6f%6e%22%20%22%68%61%6e%64%6c%65%72%22%20) Infocenter page.

 1. Create a function called `button_init()`, where you configure the buttons you want to start and stop the application timer and enable the button handler module.
-Hint: The
+Hint: The pins connected to the buttons will be short to ground when the buttons are pressed and should therefore be pulled to VDD when not pressed.
 2. Create the callback function `button_handler(uint8_t pin_no, uint8_t button_action)` that will be used check which button that was pressed and which action that should be assosiated with that button.
+3. Call the `start_timer`function from task 1 when Button 1 is pressed and `stop_timer`when button 2 is pressed.